-Standing tall at 320 metres, the Eiffel Tower Paris France is about the same height as that of an 80-storey building.
+Standing tall at 324 meters (1063 Ft or 12,756 inches), the Eiffel Tower is about the same height as an 80-story building.

 Visiting the Tower

 There are three levels open to visitors.
 Ticket prices vary depending on the levels you visit and how you get to the levels, either the stairs or the lift.

 Taking the stairs would be a cheaper (and yes, healthier) option, but access to the third and highest level is not available via stairs.

 If you want to enjoy the panorama of Paris by stairs, be prepared for a workout.
 From ground level to the first level alone is over 300 steps then another 300 steps from the first to the second level.